San Francisco Museum of Modern Art (SFMoMA) is the largest museum of modern art in the United States.

 SFMoMA Thursday nights

-One of the best time to visit San Francisco’s Modern Art Museum is Thursday night.
+The next best time to visit San Francisco’s Modern Art Museum is Thursday night.

-It remains open till 9 pm, and many special events are planned.
+On Thursdays, the Museum is open till 9 pm, and many special events are planned.

 If you are staying late in the Museum, you can end the day with a Michelin-starred dinner at In Situ, in the in-house restaurant.